hmcts/fpl-ccd-configuration/README.md

 To run e2e tests enter `yarn test` in the command line.

 ## Service:
-See [fpl-serivice](service/README.md) for more information.
+See [fpl-service](service/README.md) for more information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.